jal173-code/Recipes-and-Ratings/README.md

 ---
+layout: page
+title: "Ratings & Reviews: What's The Recipe For Success?"
+subtitle: "A glimpse into how recipes are rated, and predicting potential issues from existing reviews."
+permalink: /README/
+cover-img: "/Recipes-And-Ratings/various/image.jpeg"
 ---
-# Ratings & Reviews: What's The Recipe For Success?
-### A glimpse into how recipes are rated, and predicting potential issues from existing reviews.
-### Jasmine Le

 This is a project for DSC80 at UCSD.
 Still TBD